Navy Pier: Military usage

 In mid-1918, the pier was also used as a jail for draft dodgers.
 In 1927, the pier was renamed Navy Pier to honor the naval veterans who served in World War I.

 In 1941, during World War II, the pier became a training center for the United States Navy; about 10,000 people worked, trained and lived there.
 The pier contained a 2,500-seat theater, gym, 12-chair barber shop, tailor, cobbler shops, soda fountain and a vast kitchen and hospital.

-In 1946, as the Navy was winding down from its mission, the University of Illinois at Chicago held classes at the pier.
-As the maximum capacity was exceeded, the school outgrew the pier and the university relocated to Circle Campus in 1965.
-After the university left, the Navy Pier became underutilized.
+Beginning in 1946, as the Navy was winding down from its mission, the University of Illinois held classes at the pier, especially to serve the high demand from returning service members.
+As the maximum capacity was exceeded, the school outgrew the pier, the University of Illinois at Chicago was partly founded as a result.
+After the university left, Navy Pier became underutilized.

 Later use

 In 1959, the St. Lawrence Seaway opened and increased commercial shipping activity at the pier for a short time, though business died down and left for more modern facilities at Lake Calumet.
 In 1976, the East End buildings were renovated and for a brief period the pier was alive again, home to summer events like ChicagoFest.
 But maintenance was not done and the pier went into decline.

 In 1989, the City of Chicago had the Urban Land Institute (ULI) reimagine uses for the pier.
 The Metropolitan Pier and Exposition Authority (MPEA) was created; its responsibility was to manage and operate Navy Pier as well as McCormick Place.
 The MPEA undertook the redevelopment, incorporating some of ULI's recommendations.
 In 1995, Navy Pier was redesigned and introduced to the public as a mixed-use venue incorporating retail, dining, entertainment and cultural spaces.